310mc/https-310mc.github.io-tl/source/_posts/feature_scout/youre_a_hero_too.md

 {% bubble Chiaki frown %}
 <th>(Well, this puts me in a bind… I didn’t think my design would get rejected, so I’m not sure where to go from here…)</th>

 <th>(But I’m an idol.
-And as an idol producer, her comments have got a point.)</th>
+And as an idol producer, she has got a point with her comments.)</th>

 <th>(I suppose I’d best follow along here…)</th>
 {% endbubble %}

 {% bubble Chiaki awkward %}
-…Yeah, you’re right, Anzu.
-I was only focused on making my ideals a reality — I didn’t consider much of anything else.
+…Yeah, you’re exactly right, Anzu.
+I was only focused on making my ideals a reality, without considering much of anything else.
 {% endbubble %}

 {% bubble Chiaki grin %}